AlexKurta/generator-webpack-config/README.md

 Please also check that the project runs as a locally installed npm module:

-First run this command to compile project, run npm pack and npm install the tgz file into os's temp dir (so it's isolated)
+First run this command to compile project, run npm pack and npm install the tgz file into os's temp directory (so it's isolated)

 ```
 npm run test-npm-local
 ```

-The run it from the os's temp dir
+Then run it from the os's temp directory

 ```
 npm run test-npm-local-run